 Not sure?
 Come and try.

-The first Southern cross country is on 9 April 2022 at Bellerive Beach at 10:30am.
+The first southern cross country is usually held in april – check out Athletics South for the latest information.
 Turn up, run and chat to some of the club members there (who will all have tents set up).

 Which club should I join?

 There are currently 5 clubs in the Athletics South Winter competition and one in the North.
 You need to join a club to be able to compete.
 Once registered you are encouraged to wear club colours.
 The clubs are:

 - Tasmanian Masters Athletics (for people over 30)